Tax Depreciation for Fair Value Properties in UAE (Ministerial Decision No. 173 of 2025)

 Improved Cash Flow: Fair value real estate portfolios can now reduce taxable profits with depreciation.

-Tax Neutrality: Brings fair value and cost model properties into alignment under the tax regime.
+Tax Neutrality: Moreover, it brings fair value and cost model properties into alignment under the tax regulations.

-Strategic Planning Opportunity: The once-only election means businesses need to act fast and plan long-term.
+Strategic Planning Opportunity: Because the once-only election is time-sensitive, businesses need to act quickly while also planning for the long term.

 Action Steps for Businesses Using Fair Value Accounting